philipshirk/covid_flu_deaths/README.md

-Weekly covid-19 & flu deaths
+Weekly covid-19 & flu deaths in the USA
 ===============

-Create a simple plot of weekly covid-19 deaths compared to flu deaths
+Create a simple plot of weekly covid-19 deaths compared to flu deaths for the USA

 ## Requires